BobKuczewski/MINT/README.md

 ### <a name='over'></a>Over

-The `%` of "over" operator copies the second element from the top of the stack and places it on top.
+The `%` or "over" operator copies the second element from the top of the stack and places it on top.

 ```